ServError/Thrustmaster_Warthog_Throttle_Alps_Slew_Mod/pcb/README.md

 ## Assembly

 It's perfectly possible to construct the entire board with a soldering iron, but is certainly more convenient to install the microcontroller and passives using hot air.

+If your PCB was delivered with excess material near the header side, I'd recommend filing it down for a cleaner fit.